The Mulattiera delle Creste starts from the large parking lot of the restaurant "La Casera" (q.1399), where one can enjoy a truly magnificent view.

 Season: all

-- Do not leave waste around, but throw them in the appropriate spaces (also cigarette butts, tissues, masks and wet waste)
+- Do not leave litter around, but dispose of it in the designated areas (including cigarette butts, tissues, masks, and organic waste)

 - Minors must be accompanied

-- Dogs must be kept on a leash and their collected excreta
+- Dogs must be kept on a leash and their waste collected

 - Do not leave the path